ubc-cpsc/canvasgrading/README.md

 This is a script that converts a Canvas quiz to a PDF suitable for Gradescope.
 It receives the following arguments:

+1. `-l CLASSLIST`: The name of a classlist CSV file containing at least the columns SNUM and ACCT.
+You can generate it on the department computers with a command like: `classlist <course_num> -T -f "%SN,%ACCT"`.

+2. `-t TOKEN` or `-f TOKENFILE`: A Canvas access token associated to your account (https://canvas.ubc.ca/profile/settings, see Approved Integrations), or a textfile containing the token.

-1. `-p PREFIX`: A string used as prefix for the output files.
+3. `-p PREFIX` (optional): A string used as prefix for the output files.
 Can also be used to specify a different directory to store the data in (e.g., `~/cs299/Final/FinalExam`).

-2. `-l CLASSLIST`: The name of a classlist CSV file containing at least the columns SNUM and ACCT.
-You can generate it on the department computers with a command like: `classlist <course_num> -T -f "%SN,%ACCT"`.

-3. `-t TOKEN` or `-f TOKENFILE`: A Canvas access token associated to your account (https://canvas.ubc.ca/profile/settings, see Approved Integrations), or a textfile containing the token.
+If not specified, a prefix is generated based on the quiz name, removing any non-alphanumeric characters (spaces, etc.).

 4. `-c COURSE` (optional): The ID of the course on Canvas.
 If you don't specify it, the script lists all courses you have access to and